Andrew Lenhardt, MD

 The areas evaluated by the system include:

-CHS also generates an “Illness Score” to serve as a baseline value.
-It is important to work a qualified practitioner and pursue objective testing whenever possible to pull it all together and come up with a plan.
+RootFinder also generates an “Illness Score” to serve as a baseline value.
+It is important to work with a qualified practitioner and pursue objective testing whenever possible to pull it all together and come up with a plan.

-After some period of time, maybe 3-4 months, repeating the CHS analysis will be valuable for comparison.
+After some period of time, maybe 3-4 months, repeating the RootFinder analysis will be valuable for comparison.
 This helps determine if progress is being made for each specific underlying issue under management.
-The repeated Illness Score also assesses the overall situation to make sure the plan is working.
+The repeated RootFinder Score also assesses the overall situation to make sure the plan is working.

-As far as we can tell, this system is unique and will be a powerful tool in helping those with chronic, complex issues get better faster, saving significant amounts of time, money and frustration.
+As far as we can tell, the RootFinder system is unique and will be a powerful tool in helping those with chronic, complex issues get better faster, saving significant amounts of time, money, and frustration.
 It is a more advanced way to do things.

 Bill and Melinda Gates where are you?
 Nevermind, I guess we will have to figure it out on our own.
 Visit Complex Health Solutions to complete the questionnaire and get your individualized analysis.